enfrte/my-likey-page/README.md

 ## Organisation

-To organise my notes/thoughts/ideas I use Zim - A graphical text editor used to maintain a collection of wiki style pages. https://zim-wiki.org/
+For self documenting I use Zim - A graphical text editor used to maintain a collection of wiki style pages. https://zim-wiki.org/

 ## Coding online